 Academic suspension is recorded on the student’s academic record.
 Students who are academically suspended are denied all the privileges of the University and of all organizations in any way connected to it, including University-organized living groups.

 Reinstatement to Southern Oregon University

 Suspended students will be considered for reinstatement to the University after a one-year suspension.
 Requirements and restrictions may be placed on a student’s return.
 Please contact Raider Student Services to seek reinstatement.
 Under exceptional circumstances, students may be considered for early reinstatement.
-To resume studies, students must petition the Academic Standards Committee through Raider Student Services.
-The Academic Standards Committee has the right to reduce the suspension period and place requirements and restrictions on a student’s return.
+To resume studies, students must petition the University Registrar through Raider Student Services.
+The University Registrar has the right to reduce the suspension period and place requirements and restrictions on a student’s return.
 For more information regarding reinstatement, contact Raider Student Services.